williamcotton/universal-react/README.md

 module.exports = Images;
 ```

 Here, when a user searches, the ```navigate()``` function is called with a new path to be rendered.
-This does not trigger a full page reload, rather it rebuilds the view in the browser based on browser history pushState.
+This does not trigger a full page reload, rather it uses browser history pushState to dynamically call the route handler and rebuild the view in the browser, saving a full round trip call to the server.

 ## index.ejs